Woman found stabbed to death in Upland; 2 people detained

-A woman was found stabbed to death in Upland on Thursday and investigators have detained two people of interest, according to police.
+A woman was found stabbed to death in Upland on Thursday and investigators have detained two suspects, police said.

-Officers were called to the 1200 block of Adriana Way for a call about suspicious activity at 7:02 a.m. and found the woman lying in the street and bleeding from stab wounds, the Upland Police Department said.
+Officers were called to the 1200 block of Adriana Way for a call about suspicious activity at 7:02 a.m. and found the woman lying in the street and bleeding from stab wounds, according to the Upland Police Department.
+She is believed to be about 20 years old, police said.

 A witness told investigators they saw a man leaving the scene, according to police.

-Authorities detained a male and female in the investigation.
-The individuals have not been identified and have only been described by police as persons of interest.
+Authorities detained a man and a woman in the investigation.
+They have not been identified and were initially described by police as persons of interest, but officials later called them suspects.

 Police said neither they nor the victim are residents of the neighborhood where the body was found.